Frequently Asked Questions – Here you will find answers to many common user questions.

 If this pause occurs, please check the tension of the filament between the spool and the inlet to the filament monitor before touching the filament spool.
 If filament becomes loose on the roll, it is often the case that one loop will move over another, causing taughtness and triggering the filament monitor.
 This is not a true tangle and is often fixed by the slightest jostling of the filament spool.
 Therefore, to detect the issue you must check if the filament is taught going into the monitor before making any adjustments to the filament spool.

 If your printer is pausing for filament issues often, please switch filament rolls and run a test.
-If the pauses continue, please contact us at support(at)zyyx3dprinter.com with your printer’s serial number (from the sticker on the back) along with a photo of your filament monitor during a pause and a description of the issue.
+If the pauses continue, please contact us at support(at)zyyxlabs.com with your printer’s serial number (from the sticker on the back) along with a photo of your filament monitor during a pause and a description of the issue.
+We may have a firmware update available that filters the sensor data.

 If the chamber does not reach its intended temperature, you may see an error message.
 Most often this is because the doors are not fully closed.
 Please close both doors completely, then continue/restart, as appropriate.